danielruijs/huggingface-transformers/rtdetrv2/README.md

 The `--image_dir` parameter may be omitted if the annotation file contains full paths to the images.
 The `--threshold` parameter is the confidence threshold for the predictions.
 The default value is 0.01.

 # Inference
-To run inference, modify the `configs/inference.yaml` file to set the model checkpoint and the paths to the folder with the images you want to run inference on.
-Then run the inference script:
+To run inference, use the following command:
 ```bash
 python inference.py --model_dir path/to/onnx/model --img_dir path/to/images --output_dir path/to/output --threshold 0.5
 ```